This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Important!
 Don’t forget you do need a visa for India on a UK passport, and although you might hear about a visa on arrival, don’t fall foul like my friend Vicky did when she turned up at Gatwick and got turned away from her flight, luckily managing to join us a day later than she had hoped.

-You do need to apply in advance for the e-visa so check for the right type of Indian visa when planning your trip.
+You do need to apply in advance for the e-visa, so check for the right type of Indian visa when planning your trip.
 To be honest, it’s one of the more confusing and difficult visas I’ve applied for.
-While you can do the process on the official website, I have used an agency in the past which can sometimes help with expediting the process too, so consider using the supported Indian visa application for a few £ more if you want help with the process.
+While you can do the process on the official website, I have used an agency in the past which can sometimes help to expedite the process, too.
+So, you may want to consider using the supported Indian visa application for a few £ more if you want help with the process.

 Where to go after Lucknow?